Andrew Foster (musician): Tours and appearances

 Foster has played in various venues across the country and has toured a number of times across the UK.
-Additionally he has played at the Eastney Cellars supporting Mumford & Sons and the Blue Tones' Mark Morriss, at The Wedgewood Rooms supporting Charlene Soraia and at The Brook supporting Passenger.
+Additionally he has played at the Eastney Cellars supporting Mumford & Sons and The Bluetones' Mark Morriss, at The Wedgewood Rooms supporting Charlene Soraia and at The Brook supporting Passenger.

 On 31 August 2007, Foster supported Hard-Fi as they were Number One in the UK Albums Chart.
 The gig promoted the release of their second studio album Once Upon a Time in the West and was played at South Parade Pier in Portsmouth.

 Foster was also seen supporting McFly on 18 July 2008 at the Big Top Festival in Newquay.

 In 2010, 2011, and 2012, Foster toured the UK supporting English Rock vocalist and guitarist Terry Reid.
 Foster toured with Reid in early 2013, playing various venues across the South of England including The Komedia in Brighton and The Borderline in London.

 Foster has played the Annual Nick Drake Gathering in Tanworth-in-Arden in 2009, 2010,2011, 2012 and 2013 playing covers of Nick Drake songs "Northern Sky", "Hanging on a Star", "Day is Done", and "Been Smoking Too Long".

 In the summer of 2012, Foster played the Kashmir Tent at the Isle of Wight Festival.

 Foster performed a headline show at The Spring Arts and Heritage Centre in Havant on 20 June 2013.

 In the summer of 2013, Foster was mentioned in The Isle of Wight County Press as having played the Kashmir Tent at The Isle of Wight Festival.
 Foster is also noted to have played the Big Top Stage at Wickham Festival 2013.